callstack/haul/README.md

 **Just works:** Built on top of battle tested open source projects, which makes sure you never hit annoying issues (like symlink support) again.

-**Helpful:** Redesigned from the ground up with self-explanatory error messages to increase your productivity and minimize time spent on debugging issues
+**Helpful:** Redesigned from the ground up with self-explanatory error messages to increase your productivity and minimize time spent on debugging issues.

 ## Installing Haul